Skip to content

 print(f"ROPE: {d.rope.decision} ({d.rope.pct_in_rope:.1%} in ROPE)")

-4. Laplace posterior visualisation
+4. Posterior visualisation

 The Laplace approximation produces a bivariate Gaussian in \((\mu, \delta_A)\).
-Use the built-in method to inspect the implied probability posteriors \(p_A = \sigma(\mu + \delta_A)\), \(p_B = \sigma(\mu)\) and their difference \(\Delta = p_A - p_B\):
+Use the built-in methods to inspect the implied probability posteriors \(p_A = \sigma(\mu + \delta_A)\), \(p_B = \sigma(\mu)\) and their difference \(\Delta = p_A - p_B\):

 Laplace posterior marginals